loverajoel/theproductindex/docs/competitive-market.md

 While it takes more effort, the result is usually much more accurate and conservative.
 The goal is to determine an estimated total sales figure.

 **Steps:**
-1. Ask yourself where people currently buy, solve, or pay for a similar solution
+1. Ask yourself where people currently buy, solve, or pay for a similar solution.
 2. Look for the sales volume for existing solutions.
-There must be at least similar offerings
+There must be at least similar offerings.
 3. Make a conservative assumption and calculate the percentage that you could get in a specific timeframe.

 This approach is more accurate because it looks at patterns that exist in sales today rather than the total market.
 As a Product Manager this should be way to do it.